HEAT AND MASS TRANSFER IN FOOD PROCESSING

 Assessment methods and criteria

-The exam is based on a written/practical test, performed in the computer lab, followed by an oral examination.
+The exam is based on a written/practical test, followed by an oral examination.
 The verification is so weighted: 50% written test (correct resolution of a practical exercise), 50% oral exam (correct and complete answer to theory questions and speaking ability).